wp-plugins/the-events-calendar/readme.txt

 * Uninstall file
 * Calendar grid view now honors 'posts_per_page' wordpress setting.
 * Calendar grid view now has "previous" and "next" month links
+* Widget now has options to control behavior when there are no events to display
+* Updates to widget layout (links to events and "read more")
+* It is now possible to select no default country for events
+* Added a setting to control "pretty urls" to the events vs using query args (reduce conflicts with other rewrite rules)
+* Default times for new event updated (all day, starting tomorrow)

 Translations